 Smart solutions help save on energy bills and protect the environment

-Considering that traditional buildings account for a whopping 40% of all energy consumption, and around 55% of electricity usage, it’s easy to see why more people are choosing to buy or build houses that are more energy efficient.
+Considering that traditional buildings account for a whopping 40% of all energy consumption, and around 55% of electricity usage, it’s easy to see why more people are choosing to buy or build smart houses that are more energy efficient.

 Thanks to chemical solutions, windows and roofing can become ‘smart’ too.
 Glass is coated with a microscopically thin metal or a metallic oxide layer, which can change colour and opacity in response to electricity, temperature, and light.
 This is used in windows and roofing to reduce the heating and cooling demands of buildings.
 It is also possible to get windows to adapt their transparency – and even self-clean.